In 30 seconds

 6. Body Composition

-| Study | Dose | Duration | Population | Key Result |
+| Study | Dose | Duration | Population | Reported Outcome |

 |---|---|---|---|---|

-| Talbott 2013 | 200mg/day | 4 weeks | Stressed adults (n=63) | Cortisol −16%, testosterone +37% |
+| Talbott 2013 | 200mg/day | 4 weeks | Stressed adults (n=63) | Changes in cortisol and testosterone markers reported |

-| Chinnappan 2021 | 200mg/day Best Evidence | 12 weeks | Hypogonadal men 50–70 (n=105) | T increase p<0.001 at 12wk, strength p<0.001 |
+| Chinnappan 2021 | 200mg/day Frequently Studied | 12 weeks | Hypogonadal men 50–70 (n=105) | Between-group changes in testosterone and strength markers reported |

-| Ismail 2012 | 300mg/day | 12 weeks | Men 30–55 (n=109) | IIEF p<0.001, sperm motility +44.4% |
+| Ismail 2012 | 300mg/day | 12 weeks | Men 30–55 (n=109) | Changes in IIEF and sperm-motility measures reported |

-| Tambi 2010* | 200mg/day | Up to 9 months | Infertile men (n=75) | 14.7% pregnancy rate, all semen params improved |
+| Tambi 2010* | 200mg/day | Up to 9 months | Infertile men (n=75) | Pregnancy observed in 11/75; semen-parameter changes reported |

-| Henkel 2014 | 400mg/day | 5 weeks | Active seniors 57–72 (n=25) | T increase + muscular force increase |
+| Henkel 2014 | 400mg/day | 5 weeks | Active seniors 57–72 (n=25) | Changes in testosterone and muscular-force measurements reported |

-| Leitao 2021 | 200mg/day | 6 months | Men with ADAM, ~47yr (n=45) | Erectile function + T improved with exercise |
+| Leitao 2021 | 200mg/day | 6 months | Men with ADAM, ~47yr (n=45) | Between-group changes in IIEF and testosterone markers reported alongside exercise |

 *Open-label study (no placebo control).
 All other studies listed are double-blind, placebo-controlled RCTs.
+Outcomes concern the listed study doses and are not finished-product claims.

 Is Tongkat Ali Safe?
 Side Effects & the EFSA Question